tldr-pages/tldr/pages/common/mr.md

 # mr

-> Myrepos manages all your version control repositories at once
+> Myrepos manages all your version control repositories at once.

 - Register repository: